 Red Flag Detecting the Red Flag Category: Alerts, Notifications or Warnings from a Consumer Credit Reporting Agency Category: Suspicious Documents 1.
 The Advisor or its Custodian will scrutinize identification presented in person to make sure it is not altered or forged.
 2. The identification presenter does not look like the identification's photograph or physical description.
 The Advisor or its Custodian will ensure that the photograph and the physical description on the identification match the person presenting it.
 3. Information on the identification differs from what the identification presenter is saying.
 The Advisor or its Custodian will ensure that the identification and the statements of the person presenting it are consistent.
 4. Information on the identification does not match other information The Advisor has on file for the presenter, like the original account application, or copy of the client's signature - The Advisor or its Custodian will ensure that the identification presented and other information we have on file from the account, such as the address on their driver's license are consistent.
 5. The application looks like it has been altered, forged or torn up and reassembled.
 The Advisor or its Custodian will scrutinize each application to make sure it is not altered, forged, or torn up and reassembled.
-Category: Suspicious Perso onal Identifying Information 6.
+Category: Suspicious Personal Identifying Information 6.
 Inconsistencies exist between the information presented and other things known or can find out about the presenter by checking readily available external sources.
 The Advisor or its Custodian will review any flagged items including addresses, social security numbers, or other CIP information that has multiple Client matches or other problems and take appropriate steps 7.
 Personal identifying information presented has been used on an account The Advisor knows was fraudulent.
 The Advisor or its Custodian will compare the information presented with addresses and phone numbers on accounts or applications found or were reported to be fraudulent.

-8. Personal identifying information presented suggests fraud, such as an address that is fictitious, a mail drop, or a prison; or a phone number is invalid, or is for a pager or answering service.
-Custodians will send communications to all address changes (to the old address and the new one).
-The Advisor will review any returned mail to verify its accuracy.
-9. The SSN presented was used by someone else opening an account or other clients.
-The Advisor or its Custodian will compare the SSNs presented to see if they were given by others opening accounts or other clients.
+- 8. Personal identifying information presented suggests fraud, such as an address that is fictitious, a mail drop, or a prison; or a phone number is invalid, or is for a pager or answering service. - for a pager or answering service.

+9. The SSN presented was used by someone else